vuwgenomics/mapnet2023/_pages/index.md

 <span></span>

-# Welcome to the 2018 MapNet meeting
+# Welcome to the 2019 MapNet meeting

-MapNet 2018 will be held in Dunedin, New Zealand, at the University of Otago from November 20–21.
+MapNet 2019 will be held in Wellington, New Zealand, at the University of Wellington from November 18–19.

 **[Click here to register](/register/)**.

-## MapNet 2018
+## MapNet 2019

-MapNet 2018 themes include epigenetics, indigenous health genomics, methodology advances and ecosystem and primary sector genomics.
+MapNet 2019 themes include epigenetics, indigenous health genomics, methodology advances and ecosystem and primary sector genomics.
 The [program](/program/) will be updated closer to the date.

 ## Workshop: from sequence to application